foxrafi/JavaTests/README.md

-Certainly, here's a list of standard performance parameters to consider when evaluating the performance of desktop Windows applications:
+Certainly, here's a list of standard performance parameters to consider when evaluating the performance of mainframe applications:

-1. **Responsiveness:**
+1. **Transaction Throughput:**
-   - Measures the application's ability to respond promptly to user interactions, such as button clicks and menu selections.
+   - Measures the number of transactions processed by the mainframe application per unit of time.

-2. **Startup Time:**
+2. **Response Time:**
-   - Measures the time it takes for the application to launch and become usable after the user initiates it.
+   - Measures the time it takes for the mainframe application to respond to user requests or complete transactions.

-3. **Resource Usage (CPU and Memory):**
+3. **CPU Utilization:**
-   - Monitors the application's consumption of CPU and memory resources, ensuring efficient utilization.
+   - Monitors the usage of the central processing unit (CPU) to ensure efficient utilization and avoid bottlenecks.

-4. **UI Smoothness and Frame Rate:**
+4. **Memory Utilization:**
-   - Evaluates the smoothness of UI animations and transitions, ensuring a visually pleasing user experience.
+   - Tracks the usage of main memory (RAM) to ensure efficient usage and prevent memory-related performance issues.

-5. **Memory Leaks:**
+5. **I/O Performance:**
-   - Identifies any memory leaks that may lead to increased memory consumption over time.
+   - Evaluates the efficiency of input/output operations, including disk and tape access, to prevent I/O bottlenecks.

-6. **UI Responsiveness During Heavy Processing:**
+6. **Database Access Time:**
-   - Checks whether the user interface remains responsive during tasks that involve heavy computation or I/O operations.
+   - Measures the time it takes for the mainframe application to access and retrieve data from databases.

-7. **Error Handling and Stability:**
+7. **Batch Processing Time:**
-   - Monitors application crashes, hangs, and error messages to ensure stability and reliability.
+   - Measures the time taken to process batches of transactions or jobs.

-8. **Network Performance (if applicable):**
+8. **Transaction Abandonment Rate:**
-   - Evaluates the application's performance when accessing remote servers or network resources.
+   - Indicates the percentage of transactions that users abandon due to long response times.

-9. **Data Loading and Processing Time:**
+9. **Job Completion Rate:**
-   - Measures the time taken to load and process data, such as reading files or retrieving information from a database.
+   - Measures the rate at which scheduled jobs or tasks are completed by the mainframe application.

-10. **Battery Usage (for Mobile/Desktop Applications):**
+10. **Resource Contention:**
-    - Measures the application's impact on battery life for devices with limited power.
+    - Monitors contention for shared resources like locks, tapes, and I/O devices that can impact application performance.

-11. **Concurrency and Multithreading:**
+11. **Connectivity Performance:**
-    - Evaluates how well the application manages multiple threads and concurrent operations without freezing or becoming unresponsive.
+    - Evaluates the performance of communication links between mainframe systems and external systems.

-12. **UI Layout Loading Time:**
+12. **Subsystem Performance (e.g., CICS, IMS):**
-    - Measures the time it takes to render UI components when the application is launched.
+    - Monitors the performance of specific subsystems that the mainframe application relies on for transaction processing.

-13. **Garbage Collection (for Managed Code):**
+13. **Transaction Queues and Backlogs:**
-    - Monitors the impact of garbage collection on application responsiveness and memory usage.
+    - Tracks the number of transactions queued up for processing and identifies potential bottlenecks.

-14. **Rendering Performance:**
+14. **Security and Access Control:**
-    - Measures the time it takes to render complex UI elements, ensuring a smooth and responsive interface.
+    - Measures the impact of security mechanisms on application performance, such as user authentication and authorization.

-15. **Disk I/O Performance:**
+15. **Batch Job Scheduling Efficiency:**
-    - Evaluates the efficiency of reading and writing files, ensuring that the application doesn't cause disk bottlenecks.
+    - Monitors the efficiency of scheduling and managing batch jobs to ensure optimal resource allocation.

-16. **Localization and Internationalization:**
+16. **Batch Job Abnormal Terminations:**
-    - Checks the application's performance when switching between different languages or regions.
+    - Tracks the occurrence of batch jobs that terminate abnormally, which could impact application reliability and performance.

-17. **Accessibility Performance:**
+17. **Print and Output Processing Time:**
-    - Measures how well the application performs with assistive technologies for users with disabilities.
+    - Measures the time taken to generate and deliver printed output or electronic reports.

-18. **Security and Authentication Performance:**
+18. **Capacity Planning and Scalability:**
-    - Evaluates the performance of security and authentication features, such as login times and encryption/decryption processes.
+    - Evaluates the application's ability to handle increased workloads and scale with growing demand.

-19. **Offline Mode Performance (if applicable):**
+19. **Database Locking and Deadlocks:**
-    - Measures how well the application functions in offline or disconnected scenarios.
+    - Monitors database locks and identifies potential deadlocks that can impact application performance.

-20. **Third-Party Library Impact:**
+20. **Change Impact Analysis:**
-    - Monitors the performance impact of third-party libraries or components integrated into the application.
+    - Evaluates the impact of changes to the mainframe environment on application performance and stability.

-These performance parameters are crucial for delivering a high-quality user experience in desktop Windows applications.
-Regular testing and optimization of these factors can help ensure that your application performs well and meets user expectations.
+These performance parameters are crucial for ensuring the efficiency, reliability, and optimal functioning of mainframe applications in complex computing environments.
+Regular monitoring and optimization can help maintain the desired level of performance and user satisfaction.